 Nebraska Child Safety Seat Inspection Stations and Car Seat Check Events

-At Child Safety Seat Inspection Stations and events, safety technicians can evaluate the safety of all the children who ride in the vehicle.
+The state gives every driver access to a car safety technician at Child Safety Seat Inspection Stations and events, the safety technicians are to evaluate the safety of all the children who ride in the vehicle to ensure the citizen’s strict adherence.
 They will check the following:

 - Is the seat installed correctly?